bufbuild/protoc-gen-validate/README.md

 All messages generated include the new `Validate() error` method.
 PGV requires no additional runtime dependencies from the existing generated code.

+The field names reported in the validation error messages are the Go variable names by default.
+You can change this using the protoc parameter `proto_field_name=true`.
+Then the field names in validation error messages are the proto names.

 **Note**: by default **example.pb.validate.go** is nested in a directory structure that matches your `option go_package` name.
 You can change this using the protoc parameter `paths=source_relative:.`.
 Then `--validate_out` will output the file where it is expected.
 See Google's protobuf documenation or [packages and input paths](https://github.com/golang/protobuf#packages-and-input-paths) or [parameters](https://github.com/golang/protobuf#parameters) for more information.

 #### Java